tom-keenoy/quartermaster-whfb/README.md

 There are a few ways to contribute:

   1. Start by looking at the [project roadmap](https://github.com/tom-keenoy/quartermaster-whfb/wiki/Project-Roadmap) to see what parts have been assigned already.
 No sense in doing something someone else has already started working on.
+Also look on [this thread on TWF](http://warhammer.org.uk/phpBB/viewtopic.php?f=3&t=115216&p=1379998#p1379998) to see if someone has started a section before jumping in.
   2. Easiest: send typed up paragraphs of item descriptions to qmtemplateproject (at) gmail (dot) com.
   3. Slightly less easy: open a template in your favorite text editor and add the key and value tags as shown in the demo.
 Send the file to the same email address listed above.
   4. Nerdly: fork the project, make your edits, request a pull back to the main project.
 If you have any idea what I just said, then I'd love some help merging edits submitted in the other ways listed above.
 Holler and we'll talk.